Krishna-Nerella/Online_Learning_Platform_Using_Hybrid_Data_Structures/README.md

 # Online-Learning-Platform-Using-Hybrid-Structures
-Mentor And Me - Applied data structures wherever required This is extention for my HTML project
+Mentor And Me - Applied data structures wherever required.
+This is extention for my HTML project

 # Course Management System